 The best teachers of gratitude are practitioners of gratitude.
 Parents, if you are not regularly increasing your own positive emotions through the practice of fully appreciating, how can you possibly expect your kids to begin?
 Monkey see, monkey do, after all.

-According to a recent study (Halberstadt, 2018), there are different categories of gratitude that develop with age.
+According to a recent study (Halberstadt et al., 2018), there are different categories of gratitude that develop with age.

 Concrete gratitude is the verbal “manners” type of gratitude, like an automatic “thank you” as a recognition of appreciation for something received.